ton-community/ton-docs/docs/develop/func/types.md

 In such a way, the atomic type `A` may be implicitly transformed into type `A^?` a.k.a. `Maybe A` (the type checker is agnostic to such a transformation).

 ## Hole type
 FunC has support for type inference.
 Types `_` and `var` represent type "holes" which can later be filled with some actual type during type checking.
 For example, `var x = 2;` is a definition of variable `x` equal to `2`.
-Type checker can infer that `x` has type `int`, because `2` has type `int`, and the left and right sides of the assignment must have equal types.
+The type checker can infer that `x` has type `int`, because `2` has type `int`, and the left and right sides of the assignment must have equal types.

 ## Composite types
 Types can be composed into more complex ones.

 ### Functional type
 Types of the form `A -> B` represent functions with specified domain and codomain.
-For example, `int -> cell` is the type of functions that takes one integer argument and returns a TVM cell.
+For example, `int -> cell` is the type of function that takes one integer argument and returns a TVM cell.

 Internally, values of such types are represented as continuations.